samirgaire10/com.samirgaire10.Ollama-plasma6/README.md

-# perplexity Ai widget for plasma 6
+# Ollama  widget for plasma 6

 This will only open `http://localhost:3000/`